 Thank you for writing in.
 I understand what you’re saying here.

-The position and role I’m taking is one of highlighting and supporting “the qualitative personal process in the questioning, including the underlying willingness to reach beyond reactive, common opinions in the search for a more expansive understanding,” as I mentioned in my blog post above.
-I admire Daphne Merkin’s courage, honesty, grace and genuine attempt to provide an independent, wider perspective — all qualities my work and this blog seek to encourage and support (as well as the subtler aspect of taking on any negotiation from a perspective that tries to avoid intensified polarity with an enemy to unquestioningly blame).
+The position and role I’m taking are one of highlighting and supporting “the qualitative personal process in the questioning, including the underlying willingness to reach beyond reactive, common opinions in the search for a more expansive understanding,” as I mentioned in my blog post above.
+I admire Daphne Merkin’s courage, honesty, grace, and genuine attempt to provide an independent, wider perspective — all qualities my work and this blog seek to encourage and support (as well as the subtler aspect of taking on any negotiation from a perspective that tries to avoid intensified polarity with an enemy to unquestioningly blame).

 As she mentioned in her article, this is a “bona fide moment of moral accountability,” one that can perhaps develop a momentum sufficient to cause a shift in male abuse of power in general and sexual abuse specifically.
-But for that to happen, the conversation has to include a deeper willingness to really listen on all sides, as well as a developed skill to openly, creatively look into the complex subtleties in play, historically and presently.
-These are the more difficult aspects of “personal development” needed in the art of conversation.
+But for that to happen, the conversation has to include a deeper willingness to really listen on all sides, as well as a developed skill to openly, and creatively look into the complex subtleties in play, historically and presently.
+These are the more difficult aspects of personal development needed in the art of conversation.
 This is true for all kinds of challenging negotiations, personal and social, and is excellent practice to take on when we come upon a subject that ignites polarization.

-I’d also like to take a moment here to thank the impressive women who responded to my blog post — and Ms Merkin’s article — with enthusiastic support, some of whom I know have suffered through male power abuse in their lives.
+I’d also like to take a moment here to thank the impressive women who responded to my blog post — and Ms. Merkin’s article — with enthusiastic support, some of whom I know have suffered through male power abuse in their lives.
 Your willingness and ability to stretch out beyond reactive outrage to seek a more nuanced, balanced, graceful cohesiveness in the conversation is sincerely appreciated and a guiding inspiration.
 You are the ones we should be listening more to, and I intend to do that.